DaveBackus/Data_Bootcamp_Book/py-fun1.md

 c = a + b
 d = '11.32'
 ```
 What do you see?
 The first two are probably obvious:  we assign the characters in single quotes on the right to the variables on the left.
 The third line is something new:  we add the string `some` to the string `thing`.
 What would you expect to get?
+Try `print(c)` to see.
 The answer is `c = 'something'`.
 We've simply stitched the two strings together, one after the other.
 We'll see that operations like this are extremely helpful when we're working with data.

 Strings allow us to produce better-looking output.
 For example, in the previous section we can change the statement `print(z)` to `print('The value of z is ', z)`.
 The first argument (or input), `'The value of z is '`, is a string.
 The second argument, `z`, is a variable.
 Together they produce the output `The value of z is  0.6666666666666666`, which is clearer than the number `0.6666666666666666` on its own.
 Here's the same thing spread over two lines:
 ```
 message = 'The value of z is ' print(message, z)
 ```
 Here we've taken the components of the previous print statement and expressed them in two statements to make it more readable.
 (You might ask yourself:  Which do you prefer?
 Why?)

 **Exercise.** What is a string?
 How would you explain it to a classmate?